-- A Power BI dashboard which includes data and charts for all performance measures and can be accessed via: Integrated Performance Assurance Report (IPAR) dashboard as at 31st March 2024.
-Ahead of the committee meeting, the dashboard will also be made available via our internet site. - A summary document entitled 'Integrated Performance Assurance Report (IPAR) Overview: as at 31 March 2024 is also provided (Appendix 1).
+- A Power BI dashboard which includes data and charts for all performance measures and can be accessed via the Integrated Performance Assurance Report (IPAR) dashboard as at 31 March 2024.
+Ahead of the Board meeting, the dashboard will be made available via our internet site. - A summary document entitled 'Integrated Performance Assurance Report (IPAR) Overview: as of 31 March 2024 is also provided (Appendix 1).
 This document summarises performance, issues and actions for our key improvement measures for 2023/24.